clerk/javascript/docs/PUBLISH.md

 The command will guide you through the version changes that are detected and will:
 - Bump the package versions.
+- Run the `version` hook updating the version info files.
 - Create new tags and a "release" commit.
 - Push the commit and tags to the origin.